warnonphilippe/spring-boot-with-activiti-example/README.md

     // Getters and setters
 ```

-We’ll also need a Repository for this Entity (put this in a separate file or also in MyApp).
+Weï¿½ll also need a Repository for this Entity (put this in a separate file or also in MyApp).
 No need for any methods, the Repository magic from Spring will generate the methods we need for us.

 ```java
 public interface ApplicantRepository extends JpaRepository<Applicant, Long> {